 2. Frenchies shed more during “coat blowing” season

 The coat blow in dogs is a natural phenomenon where dogs will shed their existing coats in preparation for a temperature change.
 It’s a way for dogs, especially those with thick double coats, to regulate their body temperature.

-However, coat blowing is far more common and apparent in double-coated dogs breeds simply because they have more fur.
-Though it doesn’t mean single coated dogs like your Frenchie won’t experience this as well.
+However, coat blowing is far more common and apparent in double-coated breeds simply because they have more fur.
+Though it doesn’t mean single-coated dogs such as your Frenchie won’t experience this as well.

 Jax usually sheds pretty a lot twice a year (winter coat and summer coat) but it’s never been that bad.– Cbrugs (French Bulldog News)

 In the summer, dogs need a lighter coat to stay cool in warmer temperatures.
 But by winter time, they’ll need a different coat.
 That is, their thicker and denser winter coats.
 In order to switch coats, dogs will need to shed in the spring and fall.

 French Bulldogs only really shed “a lot” twice a year – spring and fall.
 During the spring, the dog is shedding the winter coat in preparation for the summer coat.
 Likewise, fall is the time your Frenchie sheds the summer coat for the winter coat.

 3. Malnutrition leads to excessive shedding in Frenchies